How to find out more about the curriculum our school is following

 We believe that computing should be embedded within all aspects of the curriculum and so, where appropriate, the subject is also taught and used in a cross curricular manner to enrich and support their learning further.

-All children have access to computers in school to support their learning through the use of two fizz book trolleys, and a half class set of laptops.
+All children have access to computers and ipads in school to support their learning.
 Interactive whiteboards are in every classroom to promote learning.
 We use digital cameras and videoing equipment where necessary.
-We also have some kindles and i-pads which are use to enhance teaching and learning.
+We also have some kindles which are use to enhance teaching and learning.

 The teaching of RE is based on the Wakefield Agreed Syllabus, through which the children develop their knowledge of Christianity, Islam, Hinduism and Judaism, as well as being made aware of Sikhism and Buddhism.
 This encourages them to recognise the right of people to hold diverse beliefs and values, and develop positive attitudes of respect towards other people.

 The children are also encouraged to develop an appreciation of the world in which we live and to reflect upon their responsibility towards it.
 RE aims to provide opportunities to enhance the spiritual, moral, social and cultural development of pupils.